 I began this blog in May of 2016 and received my very first piece of negative feedback in September of that same year.
 It was completely unexpected because I didn’t feel that the post was the sort of post that would draw in negativity.

-I was well aware that this post would be confrontational, but that isn’t what drove me to write it.
-You see, I’d recently spent time with family and witnessed various people treating their toddler sons (as none of them had young daughters at the time) as if they were still babies.
+You see, at the time I’d recently visited out of state family and witnessed various people treating their toddler sons as if they were still babies.
 Coddling them and holding them when they cried over the dumbest things.
 In a sense, treating them like “little girls”.

 I meant every word of what I wrote, although some of what I said has been taken out of context.
 That’s something that really, REALLY bothered me when this post started to take off, but I don’t really care about it anymore.

-Between the time I wrote it and last week, the post had been shared about 2.7k on Facebook and 1.5k times on Pinterest.
+Since I wrote it, the post had been shared about 3.3k times on Facebook and 2.5k times on Pinterest.
 Definitely not something that’s been seen by the whole world (or even country), but it received enough traffic that both Kidspot and IJR wrote their own articles about it.